 5) Social engineering Penetration Testing:

-When a malicious hacker attempts to trick end users into revealing sensitive information, which includes usernames, passwords, amongst other sensitive information, it qualifies for Social engineering testing.
+When a malicious hacker attempts to trick end users into revealing sensitive information, which includes usernames, and passwords, amongst other sensitive information, it qualifies for Social engineering testing.
 Some common attacks include, but are not limited to, the following:

 6) Physical penetration testing:

-During this testing type, by stimulating a real-world threat, organizations can attempt to pre-empt the physical barriers around a business’s infrastructure, system, employees, etc. If a hacker is able to gain physical access to a server room, it can have an adverse impact on the business, customers and other working relationships.
+During this testing type, by stimulating a real-world threat, organizations can attempt to pre-empt the physical barriers around a business’s infrastructure, system, employees, etc. If a hacker is able to gain physical access to a server room, it can have an adverse impact on the business, customers, and other working relationships.

-Mobile Application Penetration Testing Methodologies Stages
+Mobile Application Pen Testing Methodologies Stages

 Broadly speaking, mobile application penetration testing methodologies stages include the following stages: